TRUMPF-IoT/cdeDocs/docs/Tutorial/TechnologyTutorial.md

 The C-DEngine is a DLL that contains all the necessary services required to create an application but it does require a host to run in.
 The C-DEngine supports a variety of hosts like IIS, ASP.NET, Docker, Console or Windows Service.
 This Tutorial will use a .NET Core Console host.

+> If you are looking for other types of hosts, visit our sample section on GitHub: https://github.com/TRUMPF-IoT/cdeSamples.
+Here you find a host for Docker/ASPNet that will also run on Linux in .NET.

-1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "Console Host App for C-Labs C-DEngine (.NET Core)" in your favorite project folder
+1) To create the host, launch Visual Studio 2019 **as Admin** and create a new Project using the template "Console Host App for C-Labs C-DEngine (.NET Core)" in your favorite project folder

     ![Im1](Images/im1.png)